svc333/overview/glossary/glossary.md

 {: #x8439210}

 An image that provides a base for another image.
 For example, Ubuntu Linux is the parent image of the IBM Liberty image.
 See also [base image](/docs/overview?topic=overview-glossary#x5366487), [image](/docs/overview?topic=overview-glossary#x2024928).

+### payment method
+{: #x2281605}

+The method by which a client pays an invoice, such as credit card, check, or wire transfer.

 ### platform as a service (PaaS)
 {: #x2029786}